foss-for-synopsys-dwc-arc-processors/toolchain/doc/ide/preferences.rst

 ==================

 ARC plugins in IDE support preferences that can alter their behaviour.
-These preferencs are unlikely to be useful for end-user, so they are not exposed via GUI, but they can be modified via preferences files located in Eclipse workspace folder in ``.metadata/.plugins/org.eclipse.core.runtime/.settings`` folder.
+These preferences are unlikely to be useful for end-user, so they are not exposed via GUI, but they can be modified via preferences files located in Eclipse workspace folder in ``.metadata/.plugins/org.eclipse.core.runtime/.settings`` folder.